Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Small rooms that still need a real queen guest bed
+• Small rooms that still need a true queen guest bed

 • Upright sitters who prefer a structured feel

-• Offices or dens that double as a guest room
+• Offices or dens that double as guest space

 Where it falls short